remote-wind/remote-wind/readme.md

 Remote wind is a service that collects live wind data, and makes it available in various ways.
 It is a Rails based REST application.

-This open-source project is available under a (GNU GPL v3 license)[http://www.gnu.org/copyleft/gpl.html]
+This open-source project is available under a [GNU GPL v3 license](http://www.gnu.org/copyleft/gpl.html)

 See the [project wiki](https://github.com/remote-wind/remote-wind/wiki) for more detailed information.

 ### Requirements

 ```
 RVM > 1.2
 Ruby >= 2.0.0
-Postgres >9.3
+Postgres > 9.3
 ```

 ## Installation
-- set up RVM to use ruby 2.0 and create a gemset named rw2
+- set up RVM to use ruby 2.0.0 and create a gemset named remote-wind
 - clone the repo
 - bundle install